Setting Boundaries

 8. Journal your experiences and/or share with a loved one what thoughts and feelings emerged for you.

-When opportunities to set boundaries with others come up in the future, I invite you to consider that it’s really more about saying “yes” to you and loving yourself, than saying “no” to the other person.
-It’s not selfish for us to ask for what we feel we need in our relationships.
-Saying “no” can build a stronger connection with the people who love you.
-Additionally, most of the time, when people set boundaries with us, it’s a form of them taking care of themselves and we have the option of how we respond to that boundary.
+When opportunities to set boundaries with others come up in the future, I invite you to consider that it’s really more about saying “yes” to you and loving yourself than saying “no” to the other person.
+It’s not selfish to ask for what we need in our relationships.
+Saying “no” can build a stronger connection with those who love you.
+Additionally, most of the time, when people set boundaries with us, it’s a form of them taking care of themselves, and we can respond to that boundary.

 What do you feel about setting boundaries?